akk911709-code/hams-site/privacy.md

 We use the collected data for the following purposes:
 1.  **Service Provision:** To sync your VIP status across devices (Cloud) and manage your local download tasks (Local).
 2.  **Monetization (AdMob):** To display advertisements to free users. **VIP users are exempt from ad targeting.**
-3.  **Privacy by Design:** We intentionally architected the App so that your detailed usage habits remain on your device.
-We cannot see what you are downloading.
+3.  **Privacy by Design (Decentralized Processing):**
+    * We adopt a decentralized architecture.
+Core video processing (such as transcoding via local FFmpeg) is performed entirely on your local device.
+    * **We never upload your media content to any cloud server**, physically eliminating the risk of data leakage.
 4.  **Functionality:** To enable optional motion-based features via device sensors.

 ## 4. Third-Party Services